Bert reads Einstein

 Relativity Theory: Lorentz Transformation Made Easy October 2017: how light shapes space and time.
 Comprehensive, only basic math, 28 pages, 20 hours proper studying download pdf

 Contents: After reading some handfuls of introductions to relativity theory, and, frankly, being more puzzled than enlightened by quite some of them, these 28 pages form, in my perception, for readers in the position as I was before I started, the best, simplest, straightest, complete explanation of the measurement of time and place or Lorentz transformation of relativity theory, in which the reader is not asked to take anything for granted.
 Most authors in the field are physics talents, simply too smart and too far ahead of most of us, and skip many steps we need.
 Excellent physics students need only half a word and thus have no problems with this.
-This short statement, and I write this because I see it as a recommendation and even source of some modest pride, is the logbook kept and refined by a curious ignorant outsider who needed every single step while struggling hard to grasp the subject.
+This short statement, and I write this because I see it as a recommendation and even source of some modest pride, is the logbook kept and refined by a curious ignorant outsider who needed every single step while struggling hard to grasp the subject en has persevered in searching and brooding until he got them all.

 There are two ways to log a study like this and I did both.
 One results in what is linked to above: to keep and update your latest account of what you learned.
 This means you not only extend, but also remove mistakes, change order etc. This makes errors and clumsy reasoning of earlier versions disappear.
 Important as this is, it obscures another matter of interest: the track the student followed, for better and for worse, to take him where he got.
 Here is that track.